 When it’s not happening, the orgasm pressure can start to mount which makes everyone uncomfortable and tense.
 If it then does, it can feel a bit soulless after being chased so much.
 Sometimes you just have to accept it may not be your or their nights, and that’s fine – concentrate on just enjoying the ride.
 You never know, being more relaxed may help you both to be pleasantly surprised at the end of it.

 P.S.
-For more information on how to improve your sex life once and for all, check out my program on the matter – One Week of Pleasure – Your 7 Day Plan for Sexual Stardom.
+For more information on how to improve your sex life once and for all, check out my program on the matter Vagina Masterclass, where you will discover the perfect tools for liberating the female orgasm.